 The State of Washington began harassing Indian fishermen, under the premise that they had to follow the state’s fishing regulations, just like everyone else.
 Native American fishermen began to protest, including Billy Frank Jr. He became a central figure in the fight to assert the Indian treaty rights.
 He was arrested first when he was 14 and then more than 50 times for doing what he claimed was his legal right.

 Judge George Hugo Boldt was assigned the case.
 The deliberations lasted until February 12, 1974, when Boldt issued his ruling.
 Yes, he said, the Native Americans had a right to fish where, when and how they wished.
-No, they didn’t own the 5% of the total catch they were taking at the time; they owned 50% of the catch.
+No, they didn’t own the 5% of the total catch that they were taking at the time; they owned 50% of the catch.
 And—most importantly for the future of fisheries management—they shared co-equal responsibility and authority for managing the anadromous fish populations of the Pacific Northwest.

 The State of Washington and its supporters went ballistic.
 They burned Judge Boldt in effigy.
 They refused to back off their enforcement.
 They counter-sued, raising the issue to the U.S. Supreme Court.
 The Supreme Court affirmed Boldt’s decision in its entirety, and the state finally accepted that this was their new reality.

-The affirmation of fishing rights and the assignment of half the catch to Native Americans are both important, but the other half of the decision—that Native Americans and the states had co-management responsibility—is what changed fisheries management.
+The affirmation of fishing rights and the assignment of half the catch to Native Americans are both important, but the other part of the decision—that Native Americans and the states had co-management responsibility—is what changed fisheries management.
 Now, the two groups needed to decide together, transparently, how to manage the fish populations.
 To do that, they needed to know a lot more about the fish—how many were present, how abundance varied annually, how many could be harvested sustainably.
 The age of intensive study of population dynamics began.
 Today, because of the Boldt Decision, the Pacific Northwest salmon fisheries are the most studied and monitored in the world.
 What they have learned is the basis for most fisheries management theory and practice since.

 As a consequence, salmon stocks are recovering and the fisheries continue to serve the needs of Native American fishermen and communities, commercial fisheries and recreational angler.
 They even leave a few for the bears!